Gabrielnero000/PBR-Playground/README.md

 ### Mark III - Meshes

-Meshes are just lots of triangles agrouped to form
+Meshes are just lots of triangles agrouped to form a complex object.
+So the ray-mesh intersection breaks into ray-triangles intersections.
+Is good to be noticed that only the CLOSEST HIT matters, to gu

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!